VeritoneAlpha/spark-job-rest/README.md

 SJR_DEPLOY_PATH=/opt/spark-job-rest make deploy
 ```

+Before running JSR ensure that [working environment](#configure-spark-environment) is configured.

 In order to have a proper installation you should set `$SPARK_HOME` to your Apache Spark distribution and `$SPARK_CONF_HOME` to directory which consists `spark-env.sh` (usually `$SPARK_HOME/conf` or `$SPARK_HOME/libexec/conf`).
 You can do it in your bash profile (`~/.bash_profile` or `~/.bashrc`) by adding the following lines:
 ```sh